Empower Your Practice

 Conclude with the plan:

-• Next Steps: Outline the immediate next steps for the client's treatment.
+• Outline the immediate next steps for the client's treatment.
 This might include scheduling the next session, recommending specific interventions, or adjusting treatment plans.

 • Assign any tasks or responsibilities to the client, such as homework assignments or behaviour changes to focus on.

-We advise to use technology to make the process easier and faster.
-For example, you can utilise EHR systems for efficient documentation and use voice-to-text technology to dictate notes immediately during and after sessions.
+To make the process easier and faster, it’s smart to use EHR systems for efficient documentation and voice-to-text technology to dictate notes immediately during and after telehealth sessions.

 An Example of DAP Notes in Mental Health